How To Include Astringent Foods In Your Diet

-Dryness is a dominant feature of Vata dosha so it’s important to know your constitution or Ayurvedic body type before going too heavy on the astringent foods.
-Keep reading.
-Here’s what we’ll cover.
+Dryness is a dominant feature of Vata dosha, therefore it’s important to know your constitution or Ayurvedic body type before going too heavy on astringent foods.

 • Types Of Astringent Foods